 The underlying mission of the George B. Crane Memorial Center is to provide a community-based center of support for sober alcoholics, recovering addicts, support and community service groups, to hold meetings, conduct their programs and have social functions in a safe, substance-free environment.
 Programs the Center provides for include addiction recovery related issues groups that focus on having a positive impact on an individual’s, relationship with family and community by empowering individuals to make positive behavioral changes toward becoming responsible citizens.

 The Center officially opened it's doors in November of 2010, and with its first of two floors completed, has been serving as a meeting place for numerous individual recovery and support-related groups ever since.
 Due to a growing need and great community response, recovery groups have been added and are growing.
 Persons being served are over 3,000 each month.
 The GBCMC offers a resource that is clearly needed and it continues to expand and diversify the services it offers by making itself available to other support and community groups in need for a local meeting place.

 The George B. Crane Memorial Center is governed by a volunteer board of directors.
 Operation and maintenance has been in large part from a dedicated member of the board of directors, and from the recovery, support and community service groups being served.
 Operation of the Center has also depended on donations from individuals and businesses in the community, the Richmond Congregational Church, UCC and the Civatan Club.

 With the second floor open, five offices may be rented by persons whose work is in concert with our mission.
 That income will help support the Center.
 We would like the new meeting spaces to be used for services to families, especially young people, and services to women.

 Board of Directors

-The George B. Crane Memorial Center currently supports eleven (13) recovery groups, AA and NA, two community service groups working with troubled men, women and families, and two community support (outreach) groups, each working to improve the well being of families in need.
+The George B. Crane Memorial Center currently supports many recovery groups, a faith based group, two community service groups working with troubled men, women and families, and two community support (outreach) groups, each working to improve the well being of families in need.